finos/ScreenSnippet/README.md

 Application will abort snippet and close if esc is pressed.

-# Notes:
+# Dev Env Notes:
-preinstall script in package.json will build release version of package.  msbuild must be in path to build.
+preinstall script in package.json will build release version of package.
+MSBuild.exe must be in path to build.
+MSBuild.exe is available when installing Visual Studio.
+Has been tested with Visual Studio 2007 Community Edition.